High Cost of Living with Advanced Breast Cancer

 Although exact numbers may vary, in recent years it has been estimated that collectively, individuals with cancer pay roughly $4 billion in out-of-pocket costs when it comes to treating their condition, and that in total, almost $90 billion is spent throughout the United States on healthcare related to cancer treatment, diagnosis, and management.1 More specifically, breast cancer is estimated to make up $16-20 billion of that health care spending alone.2 This number has been further broken down by experts, who estimate that the cost of treating each individual case of breast cancer may vary from $20,000 to $120,000, or more, depending on the severity of the case.3,4 Earlier stages of breast cancer tend to be on the lower side, whereas the cost to treat advanced breast cancer comes in on the higher end of the spectrum.3,5

-The high price tag for treating advanced breast cancer can come from a variety of sources, including medication costs, physician fees, hospital inpatient fees, hospice care, and more.
+The high price tag for treating metastatic breast cancer can come from a variety of sources, including medication costs, physician fees, hospital inpatient fees, hospice care, and more.
 Many common cancer-fighting medications can cost over $100,000 a year, which often stems from the large amount of money it takes to develop these medications in the first place.3,4 Every breast cancer case is unique and requires different treatment and monitoring.
 This variation, along with differences in insurance coverage, household incomes, and other financial responsibilities can make the exact cost of cancer care and the overall financial toll different case by case.

 Issues with cancer care and work